mohammed-ysn/sudoku-solver/README.md

-# sudoku-solver
+# Sudoku Solver

-A Python script that solves a given soduko puzzle
+A Python script that solves a given Sudoku puzzle using backtracking.